 Track II: Healthy Urbanism: There is growing acknowledgement that the way cities and neighborhoods are designed directly impacts the health of residents, workers, and visitors.
 At the same time, many designers and planners fail to create healthy urban environments through a lack of understanding, experience, and training.
 The Healthy Urbanism track provides a grounding in the processes and design strategies that promote healthful cities.

 The courses include: AR5811 Urban Issues, AR5821 Urban Design, AR5831 Livable Communities Design

 The MS Architecture program has a progressive curriculum that focuses your efforts on rejuvenating communities.
 Review the following resources to explore this program further:

-- Program Course Sequence: After obtaining a basic background in the industry-wide principles of architecture, the MS Architecture degree program focuses on ethical, responsible community planning and its impact on the world.
+- Program Course Sequence: After obtaining a basic background in the industry-wide principles of architecture, students choose either Neuroscience for Architecture or Healthy Urbanism as their lecture course sequence.